fgci-org/ansible-role-slurm/README.md

 To add your own nodes and queues define the slurm_nodelist and slurm_partitionlist lists.

-It is possible to ru the slurmdbd on a different host than the slurmctld by changing the slurm_accounting_storage_host variable.
+It is possible to run the slurmdbd on a different host than the slurmctld by changing the slurm_accounting_storage_host variable.

 ### Implementation